 This is a highly exciting, creative and successful course.
-Over the last number of years on average over 85% of participants have gained an A or A grade.
-It is therefore one of the most successful Photography A Level courses in the Country.
-This qualification is valid for Russell group or Oxbridge.
-Indeed all Universities value the contrast it brings to other subjects and the inherent creative problem solving it develops.
-Students will develop practical skills as well as develop knowledge and understanding of; culture, Art history, social issues and the work and pre occupations of other artists.
-Projects and themes are often self-chosen and thus the course develops independent study skills and allows students to pursue their interests and passions.
-We have an enviable dark room with 15 enlargers that students can utilise at all points of the course.
+Over the last number of years, on average over 90% of participants have gained an A\ or A grade.
+It is therefore one of the most successful Graphics A Level courses in the Country.
+Many previous students have gained places at Russell group or Oxbridge Universities.
+Undergraduate courses value the contrast it brings to other subjects and the inherent creative problem solving it develops.
+Students will develop practical skills as well as developing knowledge and understanding of Graphic Design and Communication, Culture, Art history, social issues and the work and preoccupations of other designers, multidisciplinary artists and craftspeople.
+Projects, skills and themes are taught yet self-directed which allows students to develop their own creative voice and enables independent study and ownership of work.
+Projects are wide reaching and extend Cultural Capital knowledge, which is shared across the teaching group.

-A minimum of 5 full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics, with three of the passes at grade 6 or above.
+A minimum of five full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics, with three of the passes at grade 6 or above.

-Throughout Photography students will encounter a broad range of techniques, materials and processes.
-They will develop skills, explore ideas and observations that will support the creation of high-quality Photographic outcomes.
-Including site-specific installations.
-They will be introduced to a variety of areas within Photography including dark room skills, photogram's, digital and film camera use, pin hole photography, digital manipulation, photographic composition, mixed media photography and quite simply how to take an outstanding photograph!
-As a Department we support student progress through regular, weekly, feedback sessions offering a platform for discussion and development to ensure creative practice and acquisition of skills are constantly progressing and moving forward.
-Students can develop and work independently; often choosing their own themes of investigation and they will be supported throughout the 2-year course by staff that are experienced within a wide variety of disciplines, enabling them to develop their creative practice.
+Throughout Graphic Communication students will encounter a broad range of concepts, theories, techniques, materials and processes.
+They will develop skills, explore ideas and make observations to support the creation of high-quality site-specific outcomes.
+Students will be introduced to a variety of areas within Graphic Communication including computer aided design concepts, letterpress printing, printmaking, mixed media and hand rendering with some drawing and site-specific installation.
+Students will also develop visual skills and explore a variety of materials and tools to develop their own ideas.
+Students will initially learn and use a range of techniques and start to build a cohesive project journey, documenting progress and gaining ideas and knowledge.
+There will be a strong emphasis on acquiring skills, generating concepts and the development of ideas using appropriate methodology and process.
+As a Department, we support student progress through regular weekly feedback sessions offering a platform for discussion and development to ensure that creative practice and acquisition of skills are constantly progressing and moving forward.
+Work can be developed independently.
+Themes and areas of investigation are usually self-chosen, and you will be guided throughout the two-year course by staff who are experienced across a wide variety of disciplines, enabling you to develop your creative practice.
 The course culminates in an extensive and exuberant exhibition that is open to family and friends.